 A person can decide what dishes to eat for a few days or weeks and make them ahead of time.

 There is no single diet or meal plan that will relieve symptoms for every person with UC.
 However, keeping a food diary is a good method for managing the condition.
 By keeping a record of what and when one eats, they should be able to identify problem foods and eliminate them from their diet.

 A person can also consult a nutritionist for help creating a specific plan suitable for them.

-During the middle of a flare-up, individuals usually need to be more cautious of what they consume to minimize their symptoms.
 They should also follow guidelines from doctors and continue to take their prescribed medication at its appropriate dose.

 There are many recipe books available that make knowing what foods to eat and how to prepare them much easier.

 Here is one example of a recipe book for an SCD.

 There are also recipe books available to help improve gut health with UC.